 It’s rare to find a car accident in which one driver is 100% at fault.
 There’s a good chance you’ll be held at least partially responsible for the crash.
 For example, imagine you’re hit by behind while waiting at a red light.

 If the defendant can show that your brake lights were out, they’ll be able to persuade a judge or jury that you were partially at fault.
 The defendant’s attorney knows this.
-Your Lawrenceville auto accident attorney will have to make concessions on this point.
+Your Georgia auto accident attorney will have to make concessions on this point.

 Pain and Suffering